When the FFCRA expires at the End of the Year, Employees Need to Know Their Options if They Get COVID-19 or Their Child’s School is Closed.

 Even without FFCRA, employees may have the option to take time off for COVID and receive pay.
 Read on to learn about the options available to employees for paid time off for COVID-related issues.

 Consider the Family and Medical Leave Act

-Most employers covered by the FMLA did not have coverage under the FFCRA.
-Furthermore, the FFCRA does not provide paid leave for employees for all the issues covered under the FFCRA.
+The FMLA does not provide leave for employees for all the issues covered under the FFCRA.
 For instance, it does not provide paid time off.
-It also does not consider closed schools an eligible reason for FMLA leave.
+In addition, a school closing due to COVID is not considered an eligible reason to take FMLA leave.

 However, the FMLA will provide job protection for employees who need to take a covered medical leave to care for a sick family member affected by COVID.